sharath-kumar/RSKAndroidLibraries/README.md

 This project contains some useful utils/libraries/tools that you may want to use in your Android Apps.

 ********************************************
-** How To Seek Ratings/Reviews From User ***
+How To Seek Ratings/Reviews From User
 ********************************************

-If you want to solicit user reviews/ratings, for your application, add this snippet of code to the onCreate() method of your Main_Activity:
+If you want to solicit user reviews/ratings, for your app, add this snippet of code to the onCreate() method of your Main Activity:

 		// First - import these classes
 		import net.sharathkumar.android.libs.ratings.RateThisApp;
 		import net.sharathkumar.android.libs.exceptions.RatingsException;

-		// Replace the variables with appropriate values try {
+		// Replace the ENTER_YOUR_APPS_NAME and ENTER_YOUR_APPS_PACKAGE_NAME parameters with appropriate values try {
 			RateThisApp.appLaunched(this, "ENTER_YOUR_APPS_NAME", "ENTER_YOUR_APPS_PACKAGE_NAME");
 		} catch (RatingsException err) {